-A pair of well polished shoes or boots makes a great first impression and may even be a job requirement (just ask anyone in the military).
-However, shoe polish stains on clothes and carpets just doesn't work.
-Shoe polish leaves a combination stain with an oily/waxy component and a dye stain.
+A pair of well-polished shoes or boots makes a great first impression and may even be a job requirement (just ask anyone in the military).
+However, shoe polish leaves a combination stain with an oily/waxy component and a dye stain.
 Learn how to remove shoe polish stains from fabrics.

 If the stain is small and you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the kit's dryer bag.

 Carpet and Upholstery

 When shoe polish hits the carpet, move as quickly as possible to get rid of the stain.
 Do not try to rub or wipe up the shoe polish because that will drive it deeper into the carpet fibers.
 Use a dull knife or the edge of a credit card to scrape away any solids.

 Following the product instructions, blot the stain with a dry cleaning solvent.
 Use a clean white cloth or paper towel and start at the outside edge of the stain, working toward the center.
 This will help keep the stain from getting larger.
 Keep blotting until no more color is transferred from the carpet to the cloth.

 If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dishwashing detergent in two cups of hot water.
 Add one tablespoon household ammonia.
 Blot the stain with a sponge or soft-bristled brush dipped in the cleaning solution and then with a dry paper towel until the stain is removed.